microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   }
 ```

 1. Replace `TODO 1` with the following code.
-Note that the values `userId` and `containerId` will come from a `SelectUser` component through the `handleSelectUser` function.
+Note that the values `userId` and `containerId` will come from a `UserIdSelection` component through the `handleSelectUser` function.
 The `displayAudience` variable is used to switch between the member list view and the userId selection view.
 In the case that a user inputs an invalid `audienceId` they will be redirected to the userId selection view by the `handleContainerNotFound` function.

 ```js
   const [displayAudience, setDisplayAudience] = useState(false);